 Colleges, School and Institutes

 Dr Alexander Hall is a historian of science and environmental historian who researches the history of science in popular media; exploring how scientists have gained positions of expertise in society, used the media to communicate complex theories to the public, and how non-scientific understandings of the natural environment have interacted with scientific knowledge.
-He is a Research Fellow on the large multidisciplinary project ‘Science and Religion: Exploring the Spectrum’ based at the University of Birmingham.
+He is a Research Fellow on the large multidisciplinary project ‘Science and Religion: Exploring the Spectrum’; and Co-PI on the International Research Network for the Study of Science and Belief in Society project both based at the University of Birmingham.

 I have a broad range of research interests, including, but not limited to: